Angelica Ljungqvist: College

 Ljungqvist came to Hawai'i to play volleyball for the Rainbow Wahines in 1993.
 She came to play for coach Dave Shoji, who already had national championships in 1979 (AIAW), 1982, 1983, and 1987 (NCAA).
 She was talented enough to be named to All-American teams as a freshman, but Shoji could always find areas needing improvement.
 Ljungquist had difficulty getting her left hand over the net, so Shoji asked her how to say "left" in Swedish.
 She told him the word is "vänster", so after that he would remonstrate "vänster, vänster hand".

-She not made All-American team as a freshman, she made All-American team all four years, the first player from Hawai'i to earn such a distinction.
+She not only made the All-American 2nd Team as a freshman, she made All-American team all four years, the first player from Hawai'i to earn such a distinction.
 In 1996, she helped lead the team to the title game of the 1996 NCAA Division I women's volleyball tournament.
 She was named to the All- Tournament team.
 Ljungquist was named the Player of the Year in volleyball by the NCAA in 1996.
 She was also named Player of the Year by Volleyball Magazine, and the AVCA in 1996.

 In 1997, Ljungqvist won the Honda Award (now the Honda Sports Award) as the nation's best female volleyball player.